joemoose/dungeoneers.d20/docs/appendix-e-advancement.md

 ## What Do You Do Next?

-The goal of an Expedition is most often to learn about a mysterious environment, evade a powerful threat, or seek out mysterious artifacts.
+The goal of an Expedition is most often to learn about a mysterious environment, evade a potent threat, or seek out mysterious artifacts.

 A successful expedition is one that returns to Civilisation with something to show for it.
 This could be a lost relic, a terrible secret, or just a good story.